DotSlashNatalie/foreveralone/README.md

 times when going out to dinner there is a familiar sight of people buried in their phones rather than talking to each other?

-There have been several attempts at this including chat roulette - which will attempt to connect to a random person from anywhere in the world.
+There have been several attempts at this including omegle - which will attempt to connect to a random person from anywhere in the world.
 Of course, these have had various degrees of success (or more simply put - there are a lot of creepy people on them).